kittyconfusion/Orbit/README.md

 ### Vectors ###
 - **Velocity Vectors** show the current direction of motion for all masses either in magnitude (1 km/s == 1 pixel), or in pure direction with a constant length if **Normalize** is selected.
 - **Force Vectors** show the majority of forces acting on each mass, as long as they are above a small minimum threshold.
   - If **Log** is selected, the lengths of the arrows are drawn on a natural log scale.
-This visually means for example that for our solar system the force of the Sun will be noticibily larger for any given planet than any interplanetary forces, but not overwhelmingly large.
+This visually means for example that for our solar system the force of the Sun will be noticably larger for any given planet than any interplanetary forces, but not overwhelmingly large.
   - If **Linear** is selected, for any given mass, the largest force is given a specific length and all other forces will drawn relative to the largest linearly.
 The threshold for drawing these other forces is 0.2% the magnitude of the greatest force.

 ### Resolution Mode ###